 From transcripts, test scores and extracurricular activities to the application itself, applying to Colorado State involves opening a window into your world for our team here in the Office of Admissions.

 Whether you’re considering applying to CSU or have already hit the submit button, you may wonder what we’re looking for as we review the information you’ve shared with us.
-I’m here to turn the tables and give you an inside look at the world of Admissions.
+I’m here to turn the tables and give you an inside look at the world of Admissions at Colorado State.

 Read on to find out what we look for when reviewing your application.

 #1: You’re ready for the academic challenge.